CarlosMurillo2897/worlds_local/README.md

 I felt pretty geek by doing this, but I think it's nice that we can use Development tools we normally use at work to do some random things.

-It's a really a small but powerful solution that doesn't require a lot of knowledge to understand what's about.
+It's a really small but powerful solution that doesn't require a lot of knowledge to understand what's about.

 I love to automatize stuff and even by doing something that it's common for us as Developers I learned something new ([Git LFS](https://git-lfs.com/)) while doing it.